ppy/osu-wiki/wiki/Help_Centre/Performance/en.md

 **You'll need to extract the pack into your `Songs` folder.**

 Most beatmap packs come in a `.rar` file format, which means they are a compressed archive of beatmap files.
 You'll need to extract them using your utility of choice.
-(We recommend [7-Zip](https://7-zip.org)) to your Songs directory first.) <!-- do we though?
-WinRar is widely recognized to be the first option for unzipping files afaik, but YMMV (remove comment before merging) -->
+(We recommend [7-Zip](https://7-zip.org)) to your Songs directory first.

 Once all of the `.osz` files within the pack are in the `/Songs` folder, hitting `F5` at the song selection menu will refresh the game's beatmap cache and load your new songs into osu!.